-I love the Pacific Northwest, and my landscapes and waterscapes are an expression of that.
+I’ve always painted the Pacific Northwest because it is what I know and love.
 I could paint what’s in this corner of the world for the rest of my life and never feel the need to find another subject.

 For the past few years, in addition to landscapes, I have been painting portraits of animals (mostly dogs), people (mostly children) and recently birds, large and small.